wix/Detox/docs/guide/migration.md

 If you want, for example:

-- to reduce `initTimeout` to 120 seconds,
+- to reduce the init timeout to 120 seconds,
 - remove `SpecReporter` output,
 - remove `WorkerAssignReporter` output,